Skip to content

 Journalism11.30amEW004Fast and curious: the big news quiz

 What is spatial audio?
-Learn about how the music business is about to change in this immersive sound workshop taking place in our state-of-the-art 22.2 and 7.1.4 studios
+Learn about how the music business is about to change in this immersive sound workshop.

 Photography (Editorial and Advertising)11.30amOW002Photography from Vogue to the Queen

-Experience spatial audio in our cutting-edge 22.2 and 7.1.4 facilities, and discover why spatial audio production is set to become the new industry standard.
+Experience spatial audio in our cutting-edge 22.2 and 7.1.4 facilities, and discover why spatial audio production and performance is set to become the new industry standard.

 Hear from one of our graduates now actively working in sports journalism on how the course prepared them for a career in the industry, as well as tips on how to start building a portfolio.